openai/swarm/readme.md

 Note: the path to the test files is relative to `test_root`.

 Test logs will be stored in the `test_runs/` subdirectory of `tests/`.

+### Running tests n times

+You can run tests n times by passing `--n N`, with N the number of times you want to execute the tests, as a parameter.

+For example:

+`python3 main.py --test file1.jsonl file2.jsonl -n 4` will run the same tests 4 times in a row.

+By default, n=1.

 ## Sample configuration